Murder of Christine Silawan: Investigation and aftermath

-The NBI reviewed Facebook Messenger exchanges between the suspect and Silawan where they found some deleted messages.
-They were also looking for evidence of the suspect's usage of a fake account to lure the victim into meeting her on March 10.
+The NBI reviewed Facebook Messenger exchanges between the suspect and Silawan and found deleted messages.
+They were also looking for evidence of the suspect's use of a fake account to lure the victim into meeting her on March 10.
 The suspect underwent a drug test, which was negative.
-According to the NBI, the suspect is a former lover of Silawan and he was charged with murder; however the suspect did not admit to the crime.
-Silawan's mother, Lourdes Silawan, is convinced that the suspect and other cohorts committed the crime.
-The PNP declared the case as "closed" on March 19, but the police will continue to search for two other suspects.
-The suspect is now in DSWD custody.
+The NBI said the suspect was a former lover of the victim, and he was charged with murder despite denying committing the crime.
+Silawan's mother, Lourdes Silawan, said she was convinced that the suspect and other cohorts committed the crime.
+The PNP declared the case closed on March 19, but said it would continue to search for two other suspects.

-The killing has elicited controversy and political debate over the proposed reinstatement of the death penalty as a punishment for heinous crimes.
+The killing provoked controversy and political debate over the proposed reinstatement of the death penalty as a punishment for heinous crimes.

 The Public Attorney's Office forensic team confirmed on April 2, 2019, that Silawan was raped.
-The team found bleeding in her genitals; they also discovered that acid was possibly poured onto Silawan's face before being peeled off.
-It was discovered that Silawan was strangled to death using a rope, and the forensic team suspected that at least three people may have been involved.
+Bleeding was found in her genitals and acid was possibly poured on her face before being peeled off.
+The victim was also confirmed strangled to death using a rope, and the team suspected that at least three people may have been involved.

-On April 9, alleged murder suspect Renato Llenes was arrested by the police where he made an "extra-judicial confession" for killing her but he entered "not guilty" plea for the murder charges.
+On April 9, murder suspect Renato Llenes was arrested by the police where he made an "extra-judicial confession" for killing her, but entered "not guilty" plea on the murder charges.
 Llenes claimed that his crime was inspired by Momo Challenge–which was prevalent at the time.
-On May 24, 2020, it was reported that Llenes allegedly killed himself by hanging.
+On May 24, 2020, Llenes was reported to have hanged himself.